piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 ### Day 15: Showcasing Your Knowledge and Preparing for the Future 🌟

-- Deploying and Showcasing Your Complex Project
 - Incorporating What You've Learned into Real-World Scenarios
 - Preparing for Interviews, Networking, and Continuous Learning

-Azure devops wiki